A Selection of IBC Research Abstracts Published in 2016

 Abeywardhana, DY, et al. (2016).
 Review of ultrasound appearance in inflammatory breast cancer: A pictorial essay.
 Journal of Medical Imaging and Radiation Oncology, 60(1), 83-87.
 Free full text is not available.

 Inflammatory breast cancer (IBC) is a rare malignancy accounting for 1-2% of breast cancers.
 It has an aggressive clinical presentation and poor prognosis.
 The sonographic findings in 41 patients with a clinical diagnosis of IBC and biopsy-proven breast malignancy are presented in this study.
 The most common finding was the presence of skin thickening (92%).
 Multiple small anechoic spaces within the dermis, correlating with the presence of dermal lymphatic invasion by tumour emboli on histopathology were noted in approximately one-third of cases.
 Other sonographic findings included single or multiple masses, parenchymal oedema, axillary lymphadenopathy, echogenic foci consistent with microcalcifications and increased vascularity.

 Denu, R. A., et al. (2016).
 Influence of patient, physician, and hospital characteristics on the receipt of guideline-concordant care for inflammatory breast cancer.
 Cancer Epidemiology, 40, 7-14.
-Free full text is not available.
+Free full text is available at link in title.

 Inflammatory breast cancer (IBC) is an aggressive subtype of breast cancer for which treatments vary, so we sought to identify factors that affect the receipt of guideline-concordant care.